 Capra aegagrus hircus

-Bill was born on a farm in Greeneville, Tennessee.
-He was donated to the WNC Nature Center in February of 2011.
+Bill was born on a farm in Greeneville, Tennessee and came to the WNC Nature Center in February 2011.
+Bill’s coat is white.

 Ted was born on the same farm and came to the WNC Nature Center at the same time as Bill.
 Ted has a black coat.